 This week we moved into chapter 4, which contains A LOT of interesting physics!
 Among other things, students see the importance of simple spring systems and how they can be used to model certain quantum mechanical phenomena like chemical bonds.
 The Einstein solid model is introduced, and will play a central role in chapter 12 (if we get that far).
 Here are some things I find especially noteworthy about chapter 4.

 Tension is introduced in a pretty cool way, which was never the case in my undergraduate experience.
 In this framework, tension is the magnitude and direction of each part of the third law pair at any point where a rope, spring, cable, etc. is cut and separated into two pieces.
 The direction is always parallel to the axis of the thing that is cut.
-I always thought of tension as a force, but it’s not.
-Tension is a tensor quantity.
 I can imagine an introductory framework in which the stress tensor is introduced, after an appropriate introduction to tensors earlier, for a particular material and geometry and students see how to let it operate on a direction (unit vector) to get the stress, and force if the appropriate area is known, for a specific geometry.
 The traditional introductory approach is really one for which certain directions are parallel (or antiparallel) so the full geometric beauty goes unnoticed.
 Other than general relativity, elasticity is the only area of introductory physics where fourth rank tensors are needed but I may be mistaken and ignorant of other situations.
 Anyway, this would be an excellent place to bring tensors and geometry into the course.
 In his blue book (Teaching Introductory Physics), Arons has some fantastic problems on tension and how it must be nonuniform when the rope (or rod, or cable, or whatever) accelerates parallel to its long axis.

 The concept of mass density as a connection between the microscopic and macroscopic never ceases to amaze me!
 The fact that we can calculate, even if only roughly, the “size” of an atom by treating it as a classical particle and combine that result with an estimate of Young’s modulus found by “piling weights on the end of a wire” as Bruce Sherwood loves to call it to get an effective interatomic spring stiffness that can be used to predict and model some real physics is astounding!
 I think that’s probably the biggest “thing” in chapter 4.